JaviLorbada/JLTMDbClient/README.md

 ```
 [[JLTMDbClient sharedAPIInstance] setAPIKey:@"API_KEY"];
 ```
-- Second, call a service to get the response from the server, i.e:
+3. Call a service to get the response from the server, i.e:

 ```